yoganlava/gonzanes/README.md

 # GOnzaNES

-A WIP NES emulate in Golang
+A WIP NES emulator in Golang

 Made just to learn emudev and golang